Virginia Earp Signatures 1856 and 1859

 The tough part of town was five blocks to the east--Commercial row--where the stockyard, freight depot,

-and hotels of questionable moral character stood.
+and hotels of questionable reputation stood.
+That is, South Third Street.

-Photos of that block in January 2006:
+Photos of the South B block in January 2006:

 Nicholas Earp also owned lots 3 and 6 on Block 33, that is, the two middle lots on South A